undecaf/typo3-in-a-box/README.md

 for details.

 Use option&nbsp;`--env NAME=VALUE` or the corresponding
 [host environment variable](#host-environment-variables) to assign an initial value to a container environment variable; `--env` takes precedence.

-This option may appear multiple times. `--env` options must be the _last options_ on the command line.
+This option may appear multiple times.

 The container environment can be changed at runtime by command [`t3 env`](#t3-env).